cyberphone/es6-bigint-json-support/README.md

 **NOTE:** _This code is lengthy, complex and potentially incorrect_.
 There should be a method for creating a `BigInt` value from a byte array in two-complement format like in Java: https://docs.oracle.com/javase/8/docs/api/java/math/BigInteger.html#BigInteger-byte:A-

+# Summary Of Changes
+- Introduction of the `JSONNumber` primitive
+- Enhancing `JSON.stringify()` to serialize `JSONNumber`
+- Adding an optional flag to `JSON.parse()` requiring the parser process to return `JSONNumber` instead of `Number`
+- _Optional_ improvements in `BigInt` for dealing with two complement formats

+### Aknowledgements
+This specification was influenced by input from many persons including Richard Gibson, Kai Zhu, jordan Harband, Rob Ede, T.J.
+Crowder, Daniel Ehrenberg, Michael Theriot, Claude Pache, Ranando King, J Decker and Isiah Meadows